This involves portraying the same voice, message, and appearance across all of your online channels. Find out about seamless online branding here.

 When it comes to applying your logo to things online, it is a good idea to have your slogan alongside this (as part of the same image file).
 In this way, your logo and slogan become intrinsically linked wherever they appear.
 Make this single file the master copy as such and instruct all of the relevant team members to use this logo file online for their branding endeavors.
 In this way, the formatting and style remain the same and intact.
 Allowing multiple logo files to float around means that your logo will start cropping up in incorrect Pantone colors and stretched out of proportions etc. as the multiple files are being edited and adapted for use across many platforms.

 Text + Writing

-Everybody has their own unique writing styles in the way in which they construct sentences, select words and even use punctuation etc. Therefore if one staff member looks after your company FaceBook, another looks after your Twitter profile and another looks after your website content; this can present a very disjointed appearance for those who follow your brand.
-Coming at this as a new potential customer of your business, they may see via a boosted post on FaceBook that you are having a 20% sale of all coats during the month of October.
+Everybody has their own unique writing styles in the way in which they construct sentences, select words, and even use punctuation, etc. Therefore if one staff member looks after your company’s FaceBook, another looks after your Twitter profile and another looks after your website content; this can present a very disjointed appearance for those who follow your brand.
+Coming at this as a new potential customer of your business, they may see via a boosted post on FaceBook that you are having a 20% sale off all coats during the month of October.
 Yet on your website, this may be transcribed as a 20% sale off winter coats.
 While arguably the same thing, this may cause confusion to potential customers who may leave your website instead of searching for a clearer answer.
-Due to this fact, it makes sense to have a single person to transcribe and/or approve the wording across your business.
+Due to this fact, it makes sense to have a single person transcribe and/or approve the wording across your business.
 A professional copywriter can also be sought for this purpose.

 Scheduling + Timing